WilliamMurray-research/1-dynamic_sky_wallpaper/docs/motivation.md

 ---

 ## 7. Long‑Term Motivation
-The sky twin is the first domain.
+The island twin is the first domain.
 The broader motivation is to build a general **ambient digital‑twin framework** that supports:

 - city activity